ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/12_Esaman_Kappa.md

 A meaningless, wicked death.
 From now on, otters, never play such evil jokes.

-The otter told his story.
+The otter told his own tale.

 ## Footnote